Protect yourself against the most common cancer in the USA and worldwide.

 Melanomas are a type of skin cancer that develops when melanocytes (the cells that give the skin its tan or brown color) start to grow out of control.
 Melanomas can develop anywhere on the skin, but they are more likely to start on the chest and back in men and on the legs in women.
 The neck and face are other common sites.
 Melanoma comprises only about 1% of all skin cancers, but it is responsible for more than 90% of skin cancer deaths.
 You can also get melanoma on the palms of the hands, soles of the feet, or under the nails.
 Melanomas in these areas make up a much larger portion of melanomas in African Americans than in whites.

-There are 2 types of UV radiation.
+There are two types of UV radiation.
 It is important to protect your skin from both UVA and UVB radiation.

 Ask your doctor about your risk of skin cancer:

-Firm, rough lumps on the surface of the skin, sometimes developing more like a reddish, scaly patch if a nodule doesn’t form, which may be signs of squamous cell cancer.
+- Firm, rough lumps on the surface of the skin, sometimes developing more like a reddish, scaly patch if a nodule doesn’t form, may be signs of squamous cell cancer.

-Red or flesh-colored moles that are raised and grow quickly, which may be a sign of Merkel cell carcinomas which are also a type of skin cancer.
+- Red or flesh-colored moles that are raised and grow quickly may be a sign of Merkel cell carcinomas, which are also a type of skin cancer.

-Changes in a previous mole (remember ABCD which stands for Asymmetry, uneven Borders, changes in Color and increase in size in a mole/Diameter )
+- Changes in a previous mole (remember ABCD, which stands for Asymmetry, uneven Borders, changes in Color and an increase in size in a mole/Diameter )

 Follow these tips to protect your skin from sunlight:

 Skin cancer is one cancer you can see.
-Therefore, knowing what your skin looks like and noting any 'new, strange, or 'changing skin growths is important .
-Take a look at the checklist (Click here) that will guide you on what to look for in your monthly self-checks.
-If you see a change, make an appointment with your doctor right away.
+Therefore, knowing what your skin looks like and noting any 'new, strange, or 'changing skin growths is important.
+If you notice a change, make an appointment with your doctor right away.
 Your physician can send you to a dermatologist or a skin specialist to further examine any suspicious skin lesions.
-The next steps usually are either:
+The next steps are usually either:

 Shave biopsy.
-A tool similar to a razor is used to remove a small section of the top layers of skin (epidermis and a portion of the dermis).
+A tool similar to a razor is used to remove a small section of the top layers of skin (the epidermis and a portion of the dermis).

 Excisional biopsy.
 A small knife is used to remove an entire lump or an area of abnormal skin, including a portion of normal skin down to or through the fatty layer of skin.

-Early detection is key to prevent spread of skin cancers such as melanoma and to prevent complications from basal and squamous cell skin cancers.
+Early detection is key to preventing the spread of skin cancers such as melanoma and preventing complications from basal and squamous cell skin cancers.